I am CGCC - Pat Rawson

 More about 'I Am CGCC'

-To nominate a student, faculty member, or someone who is on the CGCC staff for the "I Am CCGG" profile, please contact Michelle Bose, the college's marketing coordinator at (541) 506-6104 or firstname.lastname@example.org.
-Media interested in receiving or linking to the student profiles should also contact Michelle Bose for more details.
+To nominate a student, faculty member, or someone who is on the CGCC staff for the "I Am CCGG" profile, please contact Michelle Humphrey, the college's marketing coordinator at (541) 506-6104 or firstname.lastname@example.org.
+Media interested in receiving or linking to the student profiles should also contact Michelle Humphrey for more details.